 The UK and International Car Insurance reportable segments derive all insurance premium income from external policyholders.
-Revenue within these segments is not derived from an individual policyholder that represents 10% or more of the Group's total revenue.
+Revenue within these segments is not derived from an individual policyholder

 The total of Price Comparison revenues from transactions with other reportable segments is £7.2 million (H1 2014: £5.7 million, FY 2014: £9.5 million).
 These amounts have not been eliminated on consolidation as the Directors consider that not doing so results in a better overall presentation of the financial statements.
 The impact on the financial statements in the current and prior period is not material.
 There are no other transactions between reportable segments.